Technologicat/imacropy/README.md

 ## Bootstrapper

+*Added in v0.3.2: Interactive mode, `macropy3 -i`, to conveniently start `imacropy.console.MacroConsole` as an interactive Python interpreter.
+In interactive mode, the filename and module command-line arguments are ignored.*

 The bootstrapper imports the specified file or module, pretending its ``__name__`` is ``"__main__"``. **This allows your main program to use macros**.

 For example, ``some_program.py``: